At a Glance

 ✨Tip Number 1

-Network with other legal professionals in the Merseyside area.
-Attend local legal events or join relevant online forums to connect with solicitors who may have insights into the firm and its culture.
+Network with professionals in the criminal law field.
+Attend local legal events or join relevant online forums to connect with solicitors who may have insights into the firm you're interested in.
+Building relationships can often lead to referrals or insider information about job openings.

 ✨Tip Number 2